MSU Billings Catalog

 msubillingsdining.sodexomyway.com

 Montana State University Billings Dining Services offers a dining program for students, faculty, and staff.
-Students living in the residence halls participate in the campus dining program by purchasing one of six meal plans consisting of dining dollars and board meals.
+Students living in the residence halls participate in the campus dining program by purchasing a one of a variety of meal plans consisting of dining dollars and board meals.
 Board meals are used for an all-you-care-to-eat meals in Rimrock Café.
 Dining dollars can be used in any of the dining venues including Rimrock Café, Stingers Bistro, Jazzman’s, SUB Connection, and City College Café.

 Dining locations on the University campus include Rimrock Café and Stingers Bistro, located in the SUB, as well as Jazzman’s and SUB Connection, located in the Liberal Arts Building.
 City College Campus offers City College Café as well as Starbucks Coffee.